cslarsen/crianza/README.rst

 Native Python bytecode compiler
 -------------------------------

-Crianza also ``crianza.native``, an experimental, work-in-progress compiler to native CPython bytecode.
+Crianza also contains ``crianza.native``, an experimental, work-in-progress compiler to native CPython bytecode.
 At the moment, it only correctly implements simple instructions and doesn't do any optimizations.

 Furthermore, it uses the `byteplay module
 <https://pypi.python.org/pypi/byteplay/0.2>`_, which works for Python 2.x only.